SpaceTerran/spaceterran.github.io/_posts/2024-04-08-Ansible-Proxmox-Ubuntu-Template-Part-1.md

 Stay tuned for the next post where I will convert the above into an Ansible playbook.
 Let me know how it works for you, or if you have any questions.
 Please leave a comment or give a like below if you found this helpful.

+This is the continuation of this post [“(How-To) Deploying Cloud-Init Template with Ubuntu on Proxmox with Ansible Playbook - Part 2”](https://spaceterran.com/posts/Ansible-Proxmox-Ubuntu-Template-Part-2/)